liuyu-985/CellCensusNMF/Paper Final codes/Figures_code.md

 library(viridisLite)
 ```

-## The Seurate object
+## The Seurat object

-Store the new nmf data, project nmf data and UMAP visulization
+Store the new NMF data, project NMF data and UMAP visulization.

 ``` r
 library(reticulate)